<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 affordable

-Any lender should consider your debt to income ratio before they offer you a mortgage.
+1. Your income is stable and your debt is manageable: Any lender should consider your debt-to-income ratio before they offer you a mortgage.
 You can calculate it by dividing your monthly debt by your monthly gross income.
 See what your debt-to-income ratio must be below in order to qualify to buy a home with Twin Cities Habitat for Humanity by visiting the TruePath Mortgage page.

-There’s guidance that says you should plan to stay a minimum of 5 years in a home in order to make the process worth it at all.
+2. You aren’t planning on moving anytime soon: There’s guidance that says you should plan to stay a minimum of five years in a home in order to make the process worth it at all.
 Each situation will be different, but the longer you know you won’t be moving the better your chances are for homeownership to benefit your family.

 Back to top